pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/terraform/_index.md

 ### Aliases

-Both Pulumi and Terraform support aliases.
-[WIP]
+Aliases help facilitate refactoring by allowing you to modify certain properties of a resource without risk of replacing it.
+With an alias, you can change the logical name of a given resource, change its parent (i.e., move it from one component to another), change its underlying resource type, or even move it to an entirely different project or stack.
+Both Pulumi and Terraform support the notion of resource renaming and reparenting, but Terraform does not currently support declaratively changing a resource's underlying type or moving it to another workspace.
+To learn more, see [Aliases]({{< relref "/docs/intro/concepts/resources/options/aliases" >}}) in the Resource documentation.

 ### Transformations

 Transformations, which are unique to Pulumi, allow you to programmatically set or override the input properties of resources belonging to a particular collection, such as the child resources of a Pulumi component or even all of the resources belonging to a stack.
 Transformations make it easy to apply consistent settings across your infrastructure without having to manipulate the properties of individual resources.
-To learn more, see [Transformations]({{< relref "docs/intro/concepts/resources/options/transformations" >}}).
+To learn more, see [Transformations]({{< relref "docs/intro/concepts/resources/options/transformations" >}}) in the Resource documentation.

 ### Import Code from Other IaC Tools {#converting}